 Although every family is unique in their adoption, there are steps to the process.
-In a nut shell, they often go something like this:
+Simple put, they often go something like this:

 Step One: Deciding to Adopt

-Whether you’ve known since kindergarten that you wanted to adopt a child, or came to the decision after years of trying to conceive, it’s the commitment to building your family this way that counts.
+Whether you’ve known since kindergarten that you wanted to adopt a child, or came to the decision after years of trying to conceive, it’s the commitment to building your family this way that counts in this nutshell.

 Step Three: Family Consensus